Small-blue-round-cell tumor

 Display of small round blue cells characteristic of desmoplastic small round cell tumour.

-In histopathology, a small-blue-round-cell tumour (abbreviated SBRCT), also known as a small-round-blue-cell tumor (SRBCT) or a small-round-cell tumour (SRCT), is any one of a group of malignant neoplasms that have a characteristic appearance under the microscope, i.e. consisting of small round cells that stain blue on routine H&E stained sections.
+In histopathology, a small-blue-round-cell tumour (abbreviated SBRCT), also known as a small-round-blue-cell tumor (SRBCT) or a small-round-cell tumor (SRCT), is any one of a group of malignant neoplasms that have a characteristic appearance under the microscope, i.e. consisting of small round cells that stain blue on routine H&E stained sections.

 These tumors are seen more often in children than in adults.
 They typically represent undifferentiated cells.
 The predominance of blue staining is because the cells consist predominantly of nucleus, thus they have scant cytoplasm.

 Examples

 Tumors that belong to this group are: